Breword/tmux/Contributing.md

   session notifications for sessions other than the attached one.
 Similarly for some window notifications.

+- ([#2484](https://github.com/tmux/tmux/issues/2484))Popups should not close on
+  resize unless there is really no space for them, they should instead be moved or resized to stay visible.

 ### Medium things

 - ([#2414](https://github.com/tmux/tmux/issues/2414)) Copy mode commands like